Kikketer/pokemon-rescue-arcade/README.md

 The computer lets you save your game, make sure to do it whenever you get a chance (be aware, hardware devices may have a shorter lifespan if you save frequently).

-## Versions

-_1.0_

-- Initial release!

 ## TODO

-1. More critter names
+1. More critter names (always)
 2. Evolve the critters
-3. Increase difficulty to adopt based on the number of critters in the farm
 4. Graphical updates including animations for the critters
 5. More critters!
+6. Increase odds of new creatures based on how many adoptions you've done
 6. Sick critters?
+7. More activities for the phone?